jamesplease/cycle-connection-driver/README.md

 displays a warning message and prevents you from typing a new message when you go offline.

-This driver enables you to implement that functionality within Cycle.js.
+This driver helps you respond to changes to a user's connection status within Cycle.js.

 ### Installation